buddhaman/AnymaEngine/Readme.md

  - IDEA: Genetic playback, show entire evolution of phenotype as animation.

 #### TODO
+- Brain soup experiment: better token representation.
+(Not only one-hot)
 - Put all entities in a giant list and do a kind of GC sweep to remove entities out of their respective list.
 - Fix the scale of the agents.